-A standard plot device to break up an engaged couple, or to introduce a conflict for them to overcome, a prenuptial agreement (often abbreviated to 'prenup') is a document signed before a marriage which specifies the division of assets.
-This comes into play primarily in the event of a divorce, but may also govern distribution of wages and ownership of non-joint accounts during the marriage.
+A standard plot device to break up an engaged couple, or to introduce a conflict for them to overcome, a prenuptial agreement (often abbreviated to "prenup") is a document signed before a marriage which specifies the division of assets.
+This comes into play primarily in the event of a divorce but may also govern the distribution of wages and ownership of non-joint accounts during the marriage.

 The blowup part tends to happen after a couple become engaged.
-One of them (in heterosexual couples this is usually, but not always, the man) asks the other to sign a prenuptial agreement — which is so offensive to that person that they break off the engagement, or at least threaten to.
+One of them (in heterosexual couples this is usually, but not always, the man) asks the other to sign a prenuptial agreement — which is so offensive to that person that they break off the engagement, or at least threaten to do so.

 Prenuptial agreements came into public consciousness in the United States in the 1980s, and most examples will come from that time period onwards.